p4plus2/DKC2-disassembly/readme.md

 Strive for descriptive names, ideally under 30 chars but absolutely never exceeding 36 Anything in the global namespace should be specific to reduce chances of name conflict Underscores only.
+Use of `#` should generally be temporary (code actively being documented) or if rarely used when it helps routines with multiple entries or similar conditions

 ####Data naming notes
 Data which is local should get a sublabel